Spirit of Giving Back Runs Deep at Frantz EyeCare

 Walter fell on hard times and became homeless, living under a friend’s carport in Clearwater.
 Eventually, Walter became legally blind in his “good” eye.
 A friend saw that Frantz EyeCare was participating in Mission Cataract USA and drove him to Fort Myers to meet with me and my team.

-On Veterans day, November 11, 2016, I performed free cataract surgery on Walter.
-He received the gift of sight along with five other people from around Florida operated on by me and Dr. George Corrent, also of Frantz EyeCare.
+On Veterans Day, November 11, 2016, I performed free cataract surgery on Walter.
+He received the gift of sight along with five other people from around Florida.

 As Walter’s surgeon, I received so much more than any gift I could ever give to him.
 Walter’s story reminds me why I became a doctor; to truly change and reshape people’s lives.